sabSAThai/sabSAThai.github.io/about.md

 Since childhood, I have been a rebel, and my parents were liberal enough to allow me to ask questions and challenge them (something very rare in the country I come from).
 Politically, I identify myself as a socialist liberal.
 I am highly influenced by Noam Chomsky and his essay "The Responsibility of Intellectuals."
 I have written a few political blogs.
 Do check them out: <a href="landing.html">Posts</a>. <br>

-I am an amateur harmonica player, and I am still learning!
+I am an amateur harmonica player, and I am still learning.
 I enjoy reading non-fiction, classic rock, folk, trekking and astronomy along with people who enjoy my interests :)</p>

 <!-- <div class="box alt">
 	<h3>Transformation through ages</h3>